Most families have an Easter tradition.

 Or it may be as simple as sticking a pair of pantyhose on your head for faux bunny ears, and eating waxy chocolate rabbits.

 But if none of those ideas grip your fancy, perhaps a relaxed meal out is a better celebration.
-Let someone else do the cooking (and the dishes) at these fine restaurants:
+Let someone else do the cooking (and the dishes) at these fine restaurants serving up Easter brunch in Wine Country:

 Brick & Bottle